 - You found a provider you like who is not registered with the NDIA

-- An item you need to purchase with your NDIS funding (such as assistive technology) is only available through a non-registered provider (like a shop in a shopping centre or online).
+- An item you need to purchase with your NDIS funding (such as assistive technology) is only available through a non-registered provider (like a shop or online).

 Myth #2: Non-registered providers are less qualified or experienced.

-Whether a provider is registered or not is not related to their qualifications or experience.
+Whether a provider is registered or non-registered is unrelated to their qualifications or experience.
 Registration is time consuming and can be expensive, especially for a small business or someone who works on their own.

 Many non-registered providers are highly qualified in their fields such as allied health professionals.
 Others may be very experienced at what they do, like support workers or lawn mowing companies.